 Option A: Add the required information to the exporter’s commercial invoice (only when the exporter’s commercial invoice will be presented by the importer at time of import).
 The CPTPP Certification of origin declaration and required information would need to be added to the Commercial Invoice

-Option B: The exporter could create their own ‘template’ to populate the required data for each shipment.
-Remember the Commercial invoice number is required to be stated when consignment based.
+Option B: Use this CPTTP Certificate of Origin Template Remember the Commercial invoice number is required to be stated when consignment based.

 - Blanket Period: